Tags: Physics, Space Shuttle

 In the Footsteps (Part 13) February 15, 2012Posted by Lofty Ambitions in Writing.

-Tags: Books, Nuclear Weapons, Physics, Radioactivity
+Tags: Books, Cancer, Nuclear Weapons, Physics, Radioactivity

 On Friday, March 2, Anna will present at a panel entitled “Fallout & Facts: Creative Nonfiction in the Nuclear Age.”
 Her four fellow panelists on this topic are guest bloggers at Lofty Ambitions.
 Today, Anna shares some of what she will talk about at the Association of Writers and Writing Programs Conference in Chicago.